HakunaKp/Principal-Component-Analysis-PCA/README.md

 # Implemented principal component analysis (PCA) for dimensionality reduction and linear regression

-## Tested multiple different datasets to see their pros and cons.
+#### Tested multiple different datasets to see their pros and cons.
-#### View PCA implementation for dimensionality reduction in DR.py
-#### View PCA implementation for linear regression in LR.py
+View PCA implementation for dimensionality reduction in DR.py View PCA implementation for linear regression in LR.py

 # Installation Instructions

-## This project uses NumPy for code and displays results with matplotlib.
-#### for Numpy:
+#### NumPy used for code:
-do sudo apt install python3-pip or pip3 install numpy.
+sudo apt install python3-pip or pip3 install numpy.
 If your are using Windows command line, you may try setx PATH "%PATH%;C:\Python34\Scripts", followed by py -3 -mpip install numpy.

 #### for matplotlib:
-do python3 -m pip install -U pip and then python3 -m pip install -U matplotlib.
+python3 -m pip install -U pip and then python3 -m pip install -U matplotlib.
 If you are using the Windows command line, you may try py -3 -mpip install -U pip and then py -3 -mpip install -U matplotlib.